 Building code enforcement

 Local building departments enforce building codes.
 When new construction or renovation is being undertaken, owners submit plans to the building department, the department decides whether to issue a permit, and then inspectors employed by the building department verify compliance.
 Building departments also decide whether to issue occupancy permits.
-Except in certain circumstances, such as when a building is significantly renovated or altered or there is a change in the building’s use, buildings are only required to comply with the code requirements that were in effect when the building was designed and constructed.
+Except in certain circumstances, such as when a building is significantly renovated or altered or there is a change in the building’s use, or when a locality mandates new significant code changes that require compliance of all existing and new structures within a mandated cure period, buildings are usually only required to comply with the code requirements that were in effect when the building was designed and constructed.
 In other words, the law does not generally require already-constructed buildings to be improved whenever the code changes.

 Owners who violate building codes are subject to the assessment of fines, typically after being given notice and time to correct.
 Much like in the housing code context, there are two competing philosophies to obtaining voluntary code compliance: deterrence and facilitation.
 Enforcement models based on the deterrence perspective typically involve frequent inspection of construction activity, uniform and strict application of code and permit requirements, and the use of severe sanctions (such as stop work orders, fines, and the partial demolition of unauthorized structures) to deter violations.
 Enforcement models grounded in the facilitative perspective focus on achieving voluntary compliance through good working relationships with designers and contractors.
 Under these models, the enforcement agency uses general, flexible guidelines in assessing compliance (focusing on achieving enforcement goals rather than the strict letter of the law), offers incentives such as relaxed inspection schedules and leniency when violations are detected in order to reward those who make a good faith effort to comply, and provides technical assistance to improve the capacity of builders and contractors.